-2. A RO Model Under Competition Threat
+2. A RO MODEL UNDER COMPETITION THREAT

 We define T as the maximum deferral or "Wait-and-See" (WaS) period of the real option.
 During this period the option is shared among competitors.
 We assume that after this period no option exists at all for any competitor.
-The maximum deferral period is separated in two sub-periods, as seen in Figure 1.
+The maximum deferral period is separated in two subperiods, as seen in Figure 2.
 In the first sub-period, the IO is not investing and is waiting for resolving some of the uncertainties associated with this investment opportunity.
 The second sub-period starts when the IO exercises its option.
 For simplicity, we assume that the investment period (construction period for the specific project) is zero.
-The WaS period starts at ts (assume ts=0) when the option is available to the IO.
-Also, te is the real exercise time of the option (implementation of the investment opportunity).
-Finally, the part of the operation period where the IO can still face Competition Threat (CT) is T-te.
-All the notations used in our model are given in Table 1 in Appendix B. In addition, we define two terms for modeling the competition conditions: i) Preemption Threat from Competitors (PTC) and ii) Preemption Capability of Incumbent (PCI).
-PTC indicates the threat, which is experienced by the IO during the WaS period of the option that other competitors may enter into the market and decrease or even more eliminate the option value.
-PCI indicates the capability of the incumbent to preempt the subsequent competitors after its entry time at t= $t_e$ into the market.
+The WaS period starts at t_s (assume $t_s=0$) when the option is available to the IO.
+Also, t_e is the real exercise time of the option (implementation of the investment opportunity).
+Finally, the part of the operation period where the IO can still face Competition Threat (CT) is T-t_e.
+All the notations used in our models are given in Table 1 in Appendix.
+In addition, we define two terms for modeling the competition conditions: i) Preemption Threat from Competitors (PTC) and ii) Preemption Capability of Incumbent (PCI).
+PTC indicates the threat, which is experienced by the IO during WaS period of the option that other competitors may enter the market and decrease or even more eliminate the option value.
+PCI indicates the capability of the incumbent to preempt the subsequent competitors after its entry time at $t = t_e$ into the market.

-Fig. 1.
-Waiting and operation period for a single real option ( $t_s=0$ )
+Figure 2.
+Waiting and operation phase for a single real option ($t_s=0$)

 During the WaS period, competitors may enter the market causing degradation of the investment opportunity for the IO.
 We want to estimate the option value when there is a PTC against the IO.
-We model the PTC assuming that the competitors' arrival follows a Poisson distribution with an expected arrival rate $\lambda_w$ and an expected competitive erosion $c_w$ .
-The competitive erosion indicates the decrease of the investment revenues that are available to the IO, caused by each competitor's entry into the market.
+We model the PTC assuming that the competitors' arrival follows a Poisson distribution with an expected arrival rate λ_w and an expected competitive erosion c_w .
+The competitive erosion indicates the decrease of the investment revenues, that are available to the IO, caused by each competitors entry to the market.